Dodgers vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- Sportsbooks have not set a spread for any of the Dodgers' last 10 games.
-In four consecutive games, Los Angeles and its opponent have gone above the over/under, with the average total set by oddsmakers in that span being 8.4 runs.
+- There has not been a spread set for any of the Dodgers' last 10 games.
+Los Angeles and its opponent have topped the over/under for five straight games, with the average total set by oddsmakers during that stretch being 8.4.

 Dodgers Betting Records & Stats

-- The Dodgers have won 54.5% of the games this season when they were favored on the moneyline (12-10).
+- The Dodgers are 12-11 in games they were favored on the moneyline (winning 52.2% of those games).

-- Based on this game's moneyline, the Dodgers have an implied win probability of 59.2%.
+- The Dodgers have a 63.6% chance to win this game based on the moneyline's implied probability.

-- Los Angeles has played in 24 games with a set over/under, and have combined with its opponents to go over the total 13 times (13-10-1).
+- In the 25 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 14 times (14-10-1).

 - The Dodgers have had a run line set for just one contest this season, and they did not cover.